RobTillaart/Arduino/libraries/dht2pin/readme.txt

-NOTE: THIS LIB IS NOT TESTED EXTENSIVELY YET SO ALL DISCLAIMERS APPLY
+NOTE: THIS LIB IS NOT TESTED EXTENSIVELY YET SO ALL DISCLAIMERS APPLY!

 This library is an experimental version of the DHT library that uses 2 pins.
 One pin for all read actions and one pin for write actions.